firebase/genkit/docs/evaluation.md

 ]
 ```

-Below you can see an example of how an LLM can help you generate the test dataset.
+You can then use `eval:flow` command to evaluate your flow against the test

-You can then use `eval:flow` command to evaluate your flow against the test dataset.
+dataset.

 ```posix-terminal
 genkit eval:flow spongebobQA --input testQuestions.json --output eval-result.json